John Paterson (Cape politician): Separatist League (1872–1874)

-Enforcement of Confederation (1874-1877)
+Enforcement of Confederation (1874–1877)

 Starting in 1874, the British Secretary of State for the Colonies, Lord Carnarvon, having recently federated Canada, began a project to impose the very same system of confederation on the very different states of southern Africa.
 This was to consolidate European control of southern Africa and bring about a united policy towards the Black African inhabitants.
 Lord Carnarvon also expressed an interest in making Paterson the next Cape Prime Minister, in order to bring this about.

 John Molteno, Cape Prime Minister and Paterson's lifelong political opponent.

 There was little local enthusiasm for the project, and its timing was particularly unfortunate – coming when the various southern African states were still simmering after the last bout of British imperial expansion.
 However Carnarvon was determined, and appointed Henry Bartle Frere – an autocratic imperialist with little experience of southern African politics – as governor, with instructions to implement Carnarvon's confederation.
 Molteno turned the confederation idea down flat, saying it was impractical and badly timed, but Paterson saw an opportunity to ensure that his eastern province gained autonomy (albeit within the proposed confederation), and that he himself could win the position of leading it.

-In a series of letters between him and Carnarvon (The Confederation Despatch, 1876), Paterson discreetly offered the British Colonial Office his support against the Molteno government in exchange for vague promises of a future leadership position.
-Paterson also made a public call for a British invasion and annexation of the Transvaal Republic, for the future confederation.
-When Molteno, by now furious with Paterson for what he saw as a betrayal of the Cape's independence and democracy, made it clear that he was willing to resign but not to endorse confederation, Frere used the authority of the British Colonial Office to suspend the elected Cape government and assumed direct control in 1878 (appointing Gordon Sprigg as his puppet Prime Minister, instead of Paterson who was at the time considered too divisive a politician for the job).
+In a series of letters between him and Carnarvon (The Confederation Despatch, 1876), Paterson discreetly offered the Colonial Office his support against the Molteno government in exchange for vague promises of a future leadership position.
+Paterson also made a public call for an invasion and annexation of the Transvaal Republic, for the future confederation.
+When Molteno, by now furious with Paterson for what he saw as a betrayal of the Cape's independence and democracy, made it clear that he was willing to resign but not to endorse confederation, Frere used the authority of the Colonial Office to suspend the elected Cape government and assumed direct control in 1878 (appointing Gordon Sprigg as his puppet Prime Minister, instead of Paterson who was at the time considered too divisive a politician for the job).
 Paterson, disappointed, then travelled to London as a representative of the potential new Eastern Province, while Frere launched his invasion of Zululand in 1879 before being recalled to London to face charges of misconduct.

 The confederation scheme was dropped, having by now spawned a trail of wars across southern Africa – including new frontier wars against the Xhosa and the Pedi people, the Anglo-Zulu war, the Basuto Gun War and later the First Boer War.